MatthieuGit/vagrant_project/readme.md

 <a href="https://github.com/spring-projects/spring-petclinic">See the presentation here</a>

 ## Running vagrant project locally
-First at all you have to get from [Vagrant Cloud] (https://app.vagrantup.com/mattVagrant/boxes/ubuntu_pet_clinic/versions/1.0) the vagrant boxes.
-Then 3 ways are available to run vagrant boxex
+3 ways are available to run vagrant box
 You can run it from the command line :
 ```
 vagrant init mattVagrant/ubuntu_pet_clinic \